guigovedovato/studies/DesignPatterns/Creational/README.md

 ## Factory

 [Factory](Factory/README.md) is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

+## Prototype

+[Prototype](Prototype/README.md) is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.